Call now or schedule a more

 How often should I update my COI?

-Updating your Certificate of Insurance, or COI, is important for keeping your business protected.
-How often you should do this depends on the type of insurance policy you have.
+Updating your Certificate of Insurance, or COI, is essential for protecting your business.
+How often you should do this depends on your insurance type.

-Some policies need to be updated monthly or yearly, while others can remain unchanged for a few years.
+Some policies must be updated monthly or yearly, while others can remain unchanged for a few years.

-That said, it’s always a good idea to review your policy every year and make sure that all the details are current.
+That said, it’s always a good idea to review your policy every year and ensure all the details are current.

 Doing so will ensure you’re fully covered in an unexpected event!